 Some companies consider them to be self-help or self-service portals.
 That's because they're available 24/7, provide faster customer support, and take some load off the customer support team.
 The best part about knowledge base software is that you have all your information in one place.
 Furthermore, you achieve customer service automation and additional organic visits on your website.

-There is a lot of knowledge base software in the market today.
-However, here are some typical features that are present or should be present in all of them.
+There is a lot of knowledge management software in the market today.
+However, some typical features are present or should be present in all of them.

 - Straightforward text editor

 - Developing custom reports

 - Adding categories, sections, and folders